conda/conda/docs/source/faq.rst

 Conda build and recipes
 =======================

 #.
-How can I create a skeleton conda recipe for package such as *bottle* if I
+How can I create a skeleton conda recipe for a package such as *bottle* if I
    know that this package is on PyPI?

    .. code-block:: bash